 There are thousands of different fungi in the world which are essential for the survival of other organisms.
 Unfortunately, fungi produce lots of spores that can also be detrimental to humans.

 Health effects of fungal spores

-Many fungal spores contain allergens which can trigger a range of respiratory symptoms in those susceptible, including sneezing, runny nose, mucous production, cough, congestion, sinusitis, earache, headache, wheezing, asthma and a range of bronchial symptoms and diseases.
-It is estimated that around 3-4% of the general population and 10% of atopic people get symptoms from fungal spores while the majority of severe asthma sufferers are allergic to them.
-A number of fungal spore types share similar allergens which means that those who are allergic to moulds are likely to be sensitized to multiple types.
-Due to the fact that the different fungi vary in the release times of their spores, some people can therefore be affected for large parts of the year.
+Many fungal spores contain allergens which can trigger a range of respiratory symptoms in those susceptible.
+These symptoms include sneezing, runny nose, mucous production, cough, congestion, sinusitis, earache, headache, wheezing, asthma and a range of bronchial symptoms and diseases.
+It is estimated that around 3-4% of the general population get allergy symptoms from fungal spores, including the majority of asthma sufferers.
+Many fungal spore types have similar allergens which are released at different times of the year.
+This means that sufferers of fungal spore allergies are likely to be sensitive to many types for large parts of the year.

 Seasonal Spore Summary